NOXCIS/Wiregate/README.md

-While connected to Worm-Hole, navigate to http://worm.hole/
+While connected to wirehole, navigate to http://worm.hole/

 *The password & username is **admin**.*